aiotgroup/awesome-wireless-sensing-generalization/README.md

 > ### **Highlight**
 >
-> While this survey focuses on Wi-Fi sensing, it is worth noting that many of the taxonomy and generalization challenges discussed herein are also applicable to millimeter-wave radar–based human sensing [Zhang et al., 2023](#), which has gained increasing attention with the availability of commodity radars.
+> While this survey focuses on Wi-Fi sensing, it is worth noting that many of the taxonomy and generalization challenges discussed herein are also applicable to millimeter-wave radar–based human sensing, which has gained increasing attention with the availability of commodity radars.
 Although mmWave radar relies on different signal representations, such as range–Doppler or range–angle maps rather than Wi-Fi CSI, it faces similar fundamental challenges related to device heterogeneity, human body diversity, and environment diversity.
 >
 > For example, variations in radar hardware configurations and antenna arrays resemble device heterogeneity in Wi-Fi sensing; differences in human body shape, motion patterns, and orientation affect radar reflections in a manner analogous to CSI-based sensing; and environmental factors such as clutter, multipath, and deployment geometry similarly impact sensing robustness.
 >